The Green Alley

-The Green Alley (German: Die Rothausgasse) is a 1928 German silent film directed by Richard Oswald and starring Grete Mosheim, Gustav Fröhlich and Marija Leiko.
+The Green Alley (Die Rothausgasse) is a 1928 German silent drama film directed by Richard Oswald and starring Grete Mosheim, Gustav Fröhlich and Marija Leiko.
 The film was made by the German branch of Universal Pictures and was based on the novel Der heilige Skarabäus by Else Jerusalem.
 It was shot at the Staaken Studios in Berlin.
 The art direction was overseen by Gustav A. Knauer and Willy Schiller.